harshuldudeja14/learning-python/README.md

-lab 4 Operation on Tuples and List hands on practice lab 3 Strings and list- hands-on practice lab 5 Strings and list- hands-on practice
+lab 4 Operation on Tuples and List hands on practice lab 3 Strings and list- hands-on practice lab 5 Strings and list- hands-on practice lab 6 Operation on dictionary and sets hands-on practice